 Below am listing the 10 Best Formats where narrative writing can help personalize your content.

-1. Ultimate Guides
+1. Ultimate Guides (to a Narrative story)

 These are the fundamental “How to” and “Why to” blogs that you write in areas of core expertise.
 Though very old school, these type of write ups gives you the best chance to write a narrative story.
 Make the best use of these by talking about your experiences or about someone else’s experience that you read on the internet.
 Or just frame up a story with the ideal scenario.
 Trust me, that’s okay.